Chicago Medical Malpractice Law Firm – Fighting For Victims for Over 65 Years

 Are You Eligible to File for an Illinois Medical Malpractice Lawsuit?

 When a medical practitioner makes an error that leads to injury or death, they can and should be held legally responsible.
-This is where our law firm can help.
+This is where Phillips Law Offices can help.

 At Phillips Law Offices, our Chicago medical malpractice attorneys have successfully assisted injured individuals and their families for more than 65 years.
-One of the top law firms in the region, our vast wealth of knowledge and resources helps us obtain compensation and justice in even the most complex medical malpractice cases.
-In addition to economic compensation, our clients may also be eligible recover non-economic damages such as compensation for pain and suffering, disability and disfigurement.
+As one of the top law firms in Illinois and the Midwest, our vast wealth of knowledge and resources helps us obtain compensation and justice in even the most complex medical malpractice cases.
+In addition to economic compensation, our clients may also be eligible to recover non-economic damages such as compensation for pain and suffering, disability and disfigurement.